CarloWood/ai-utils/README.md

 AC_SUBST(LIBCWD_LIBS)
 </pre>

-This is because ai-utils's `Makefile` contains the substitution templates `@LIBCWD_FLAGS@`, `@LIBCWD_LIBS@` and `@DEFS@`.
+This is because ai-utils's `Makefile.am` contains the substitution templates `@LIBCWD_FLAGS@`, `@LIBCWD_LIBS@` and `@DEFS@`.

 These are all the requirements needed for the dependency